eddiesigner/liebling/README.md

 ## Related

+* [Firma](https://gum.co/ZXLha) - Ghost theme that can be used by startups to large companies to publish any kind of articles related to their business.
+It stands out for its clean design and is able to adapt to any company's identity.

-* [Weiss Pro](https://blog.eduardogomez.io/weiss-pro-modern-and-clean-ghost-theme/) - Modern and beautiful Ghost theme ready to make your content shine ✨
+* [Weiss Pro](https://blog.eduardogomez.io/weiss-pro-modern-and-clean-ghost-theme/) - Modern and beautiful Ghost theme ready to make your content shine.

 ## License